kmlv/MoneyPolitics/README.md

 1. Randomize the players whose income will be by luck - Marco

-1. Program Diamond Game and create a constant in models to include the template anywhere - Skye
+1. Program Diamond Game and create a constant in models to include the template anywhere - Skyler

 ```
 A task in which the player counts the number of small diamonds in rectangular screens filled